devnull-tools/logspitter/README.md

 LogSpitter
 ==========

 LogSpitter is a simple tool that generates log messages.
-It can be useful for testing log configurations on an Application Server (currently, this project aims only JBoss EAP 6 / AS 7).
+It can be useful for testing log configurations on an Application Server (currently, this project aims only JBoss EAP 6 / AS 7), log management tools or log monitors.

 ## How to use